 4 ways caregivers can take care of themselves and mitigate burnout

 For many Tennessee caregivers, giving comes first — and sometimes at their own expense.
-Learn how to take care of yourself as you care for others so you don’t suffer caregiver burnout
+Learn how to take care of yourself as you care for others.

-Nearly 2 million Tennesseans are involved in some form of helping elderly family members or friends with their daily routines.
-And this number surpasses 50 million across the country, estimates the Administration on Aging (AoA).
+About 2 million Tennesseans are involved in some form of helping elderly family members or friends with their daily routines.
+And this number surpasses 50 million across the country, estimates the Administration on Aging.
 Exact numbers are not known because caregivers often do not identify themselves with this role.
 In addition, there is no standard definition of “caregiver,” so research studies use a variety of descriptions that influence the estimates.

 No matter the numbers, if you’re part of this group, whether you call yourself a caregiver or simply a good daughter or son, you know that caring for an aging parent or loved one has its rewards and challenges.